fortyoneplustwo/notestamp-editor-react/README.md

 ## Description

-A rich-text editor library for React that syncs text with any entity using clickable "stamps."
+A rich-text editor library for React that syncs text entries with any entity using clickable stamps.

 When the user inputs text on an empty line, a stamp is automatically inserted at the beginning of the line.
-Each stamp can hold custom state and trigger a function when clicked.
+Stamps can hold arbitrary state and trigger a function when clicked.

 ## Why?
 - You need a textbox that can synchronize to an entity.